-“Some technical development needs to be done, but then it becomes our task to evaluate the watch for clinical use,” says Grote.
+“Some technical development needs to be done, then it is our task to evaluate the watch for clinical use,” says Grote.

 Early apnea research

 “I remember that when a colleague and I speculated about how many patients we would need to diagnose and treat, we agreed that it could probably amount to about a few hundred.
-Today there are about 40,000 people in Region Västra Götaland alone being treated with an apnea dental guard or CPAP mask, which probably has prevented both traffic accidents due to falling asleep behind the wheel and several cases of stroke and heart attack, saving many people from premature death.”
+Today there are about 40,000 people in Region Västra Götaland alone being treated with an apnea dental guard or CPAP mask, which probably has prevented both traffic accidents and several cases of stroke and heart attack, saving many people from premature death.”